Does Alzheimer’s Disease Cause Vision Problems?

 Outpatient Surgery Center of Boca has cared for patients for 25 years.Learn More

-The Outpatient Surgery Center of Boca was founded in 1998 as the first surgery center in Palm Beach County to use the LenSx femtosecond laser for cataract surgery.
-The highly-qualified, board-certified eye surgeons at Boca are committed to providing their patients with the highest quality of care using the most-advanced medical tools available.
+Our physicians and staff at Outpatient Surgery Center of Boca are dedicated to providing total eye care to the Boca Raton community, from cataracts to oculoplastics.
+We were founded in 1998 as the first surgery center in Palm Beach County to use the LenSx femtosecond laser for cataract surgery.

 Outpatient Surgery Center of Boca is committed to ensuring that your experience with us is relaxed and worry-free, from consultation through recovery.
 To assist us, we ask that you read and comply with all guidelines.